Save up to 57% with group discounts and get dedicated guest support.

 With an original score by Elton John and lyrics by Shaina Taub, the musical blends pop energy with theatrical flair.
 Songs like “Dress Your Way Up”, “The Devil Wears Prada”, and “Runway Dreams” capture the show’s themes of ambition, fashion, and identity, while showcasing Elton John’s signature melodic style.

 The Dominion Theatre is one of the West End’s largest and most versatile venues, located on Tottenham Court Road in London.
 Opened in 1929, it originally served as a cinema before transforming into a major live entertainment space.
-The theater has hosted blockbuster musicals such as We Will Rock You, Grease, and The Prince of Egypt.
+The theatre has hosted blockbuster musicals such as We Will Rock You, Grease, and The Prince of Egypt.
 Its grand Art Deco interior and sweeping stage make it perfectly suited for large-scale productions like The Devil Wears Prada.

 Available facilities: elevator, restrooms, cloakroom, Bar, merchandise stands

-Accessibility: guide dogs allowed, step-free access, wheelchair accessible, accessible toilets, assistive listening system, guide dogs are welcome
+Accessibility: wheelchair accessible, guide dogs allowed, step-free access, accessible toilets, assistive listening system, guide dogs are welcome

 View original review in Italian